tc39/proposal-built-in-modules/README.md

 ## Scope

+The goal of this proposal is to define a mechanism for providing a standard library in JavaScript which would not rely on adding new things to the global object or new properties to builtins like Array.prototype and so could be more extensive.

-This proposal would only cover features which would be useful in JavaScript in general, not things which are tied to the web platform.
+The library itself is tangential to this proposal, and would be built and expanded upon in later efforts.
+Such a library would only cover features which would be useful in JavaScript in general, not things which are tied to the web platform.
 (A good heuristic: if something would make sense on a web browser but not in node or on [embedded devices](https://www.moddable.com/) or [robots](http://johnny-five.io/), it probably isn't in scope.)

-This proposal would also not add change the behavior of any existing code or add any new syntax, except possibly the syntax for importing the standard library code.
+The library would also not change the behavior of any existing code or add any new syntax, except possibly the syntax for importing the standard library code.

 ## Motivation